jigmetnamgyal/online_promotion_cms/README.md

 * online promotion management system in Ruby on Rails.

 ## Features
-- Winter discount for products(10% off for all Men's tShirts)
+- Winter discount for products bought with the brand name H&M(10% off for all H&M brand)

 - Nu.
-100 off with a purchase of 3 football jerseys, Nu.
-300 off if purchase > 5 Nos and 400 off if purchased beyond that
+100 off with a purchase of > 3 cloths, Nu.
+300 off if purchase 5-6 Nos and 400 off if purchased beyond that

 - Add to cart

 - remove from cart

+- profile pic upload

 ## Set-up